Aussiedroid/AD-EDWarthogEnhancedScript/Readme.md

     8. Map any other 3rd Party Keys such as Voice Comms (as required).
 (Setup Microphone Behaviour User Prefs)
     9. Edit ED-BAT Batch File and update path/locations (if using auto-start batch sequence, else skip).
     10.Open TARGET GUI & Run, and then Start ED Launcher or ED-BAT file.
+    11.Remember to select the AD Enhanced Warthog 4.x.x profile in Elite Dangerous Config Menu & Apply.
-    11.*If you are not running MFG Crosswind Pedals, map the missing axis/buttons under 'Other Mappings/Pedals' in the Legend in ED Config Menu, once loaded.*
+    12.*If you are not running MFG Crosswind Pedals, map the missing axis/buttons under 'Other Mappings/Pedals' in the Legend in ED Config Menu, once loaded.*

        Always make sure the script is running as-well-as any other 3rd party tools prior to starting Elite Dangerous.